Chapter 15.25

 5. The display of the flag of the United States or the state of Washington;

-7. On-site signs at churches, not to exceed 24 square feet, advertising the dates and times of worship services;
+7. On-premises signs at religious worship facilities, not to exceed 24 square feet;

-8. Temporary signs and decorations associated with holiday or seasonal celebrations;
+8. Temporary signs, A-boards, banners and decorations associated with holiday or seasonal celebrations or events;

-10. Temporary construction signs erected in conjunction with a valid building permit not to exceed a total of 64 square feet excluding approved safety signs;
+10. Temporary construction signs erected in conjunction with a valid building permit not to exceed a total of 64 square feet.
+This limit excludes approved safety signs;

 11. Temporary business signs that otherwise meet the provisions of this chapter, displayed for less than 45 days pending the installation of a new sign, or the repair or replacement of an existing sign;

-12. Routine repair and maintenance activities that does not structurally alter or enlarge a sign, such as painting or replacing letters, etc.;
+12. Routine repair and maintenance activities that do not structurally alter or enlarge a sign, such as painting or replacing letters, etc.;

 13. Approved historic markers, memorials, cemetery markers, or interpretative signs;

-15. Signs necessary to the expression of constitutionally protected forms of free speech as determined by the city attorney.
+15. Signs expressing constitutionally protected forms of free speech as determined by the city; and

 B. Prohibited Signs.
 The following signs shall not be permitted:

-1. Free standing signs exceeding 12 feet in height;
+1. Freestanding signs exceeding eight feet in height;

 2. Signs attached to the roof of a building;